On March 9, 2018, the Law to Regulate Financial Technology Institutions ("Fintech Law") was published in the Official Journal of the Federation.

 Financial Technology Institutions

-The Fintech Law regulates two types of FTTs: (i) Crowdfunding Institutions, and (ii) Electronic wallet institutions.
+The Fintech Law regulates two types of FTTs: (i) crowdfunding institutions, and (ii) electronic wallets.

-(i) Crowdfunding Institutions: Institutions whose purpose is to put applicants and investors in contact, through computer applications, interfaces, internet pages, or any other electronic or digital means of communication, so that investors may grant financing to applicants according to the following schemes:
+(i) Crowdfunding Institutions: Institutions whose purpose is to put applicants and investors in contact, through computer applications, interfaces, internet pages, or any other electronic or digital means of communication, so that the investors grant financing to the applicants according to the following schemes:

 - Debt Crowdfunding: Investors grant loans, credits, mutuals, or any other financing causing a direct or contingent liability to the applicants, which must be repaid, generally with interest;